MarcelaSilverio/remindme/README.md

     java -Dspring.profiles.active=prod -DDATASOURCE_URL=jdbc:mysql://localhost:3306/remindme -DDATASOURCE_USERNAME={YOUR_USER} -DDATASOURCE_PASSWORD={YOUR_PASSWORD} -jar api-0.0.1-SNAPSHOT.jar
 ```

-Once you have started the api, you can access the front using the HTML file: _/remindme/container/index.html_
+Once you have started the api, you can access the front opening the HTML file on the browser: _/remindme/container/index.html_

 ## The RESTful API